What It's Like To Be A Trans Person Of Faith

 What role does faith play in your life and work now?

 "By trade, I’m a poet and I do lots of educational consulting as well.
 But my heart is very much in faith spaces.
-I’ve been working with a friend of mine, Lady Dane Figueroa Edidi, putting together a book called The #BlackTransPrayerBook, which is a reclamation of a Black trans theology.
+I’ve been working with a friend of mine, Lady Dane Figueroa Edidi, putting together a book called The #BlackTransPrayerBook, which is a reclamation of a black trans theology.
 It’s going to be an interfaith book.
-As Black trans people, we are often forced out of faith spaces that will pray to white Jesus and but won't consider why is it that Christianity was such a tool for colonization or how it’s been used to harm us.
+As black trans people, we are often forced out of faith spaces that will pray to white Jesus but won't consider why is it that Christianity was such a tool for colonisation or how it’s been used to harm us.

 "By trade, I’m a poet and I do lots of educational consulting as well.
 But my heart is very much in faith spaces.
-I’ve been working with a friend of mine, Lady Dane Figueroa Edidi, putting together a book called The #BlackTransPrayerBook, which is a reclamation of a Black trans theology.
+I’ve been working with a friend of mine, Lady Dane Figueroa Edidi, putting together a book called The #BlackTransPrayerBook, which is a reclamation of a black trans theology.
 It’s going to be an interfaith book.
-As Black trans people, we are often forced out of faith spaces that will pray to white Jesus and but won't consider why is it that Christianity was such a tool for colonization or how it’s been used to harm us.
+As black trans people, we are often forced out of faith spaces that will pray to white Jesus but won't consider why is it that Christianity was such a tool for colonisation or how it’s been used to harm us.

-"This work is about creating and examining a theology that tackles anti-Blackness, Black affirmation, transphobia, transmisogyny, as well as trans libration.
+"This work is about creating and examining a theology that tackles anti-blackness, black affirmation, transphobia, transmisogyny, as well as trans liberation.
 Those are the things that I’m interested in and that comes through in my poetic work, too."

 “